ChristineJKim/code-review-checklist/code-review-checklist.md

 - [ ] Are there unit tests available?
   - [ ] Do the unit tests cover all the important functionality of the program?
-- [ ] If we have to change some part of the program, how will we know that the rest of it still works correctly?
+  - [ ] If so, does code pass all tests?

 ### Documentation